 - Take the cliff road on a big coach bus, in daylight as well as in the darkness of unlit roads

-- Wonder if I had been robbed, or will be murdered and never found again (blogpost here)
+- Wonder if I had been cheated and robbed, or will be murdered and never found again (blogpost here)

 - Acquaint a dog which followed me around everywhere in Oia.
 He even managed to find me and get INTO a restaurant where I was having lunch!
 And sat at the base of my table beside my feet, as if to protect me.
-It was a very strange, strange feeling.
+It was a very odd, but rather heartwarming feeling.